Marketing is really important.

 Each marketing team has a different goal, role, and strategic value within the overall business.

 Before you make a commitment to a marketing campaign request, get to know what information, resources, and project tools each marketing team needs to be successful.
-Add good communication, quick decision-making, clearly-defined goals… and you’re gold! 🌟
+Add good communication, quick decision-making, and clearly-defined goals…and you’re gold! 🌟

 SEO professionals are consistently implementing strategies and facilitating SEO workflows to complete deliverables.
 Backlink building, increasing organic traffic, and keyword research tasks on top of data insights sound like a recipe for overwhelm.
 They use interactive dashboards with real-time data.
 Consistent and automated reporting guards their time.
 As a result, efforts are spent in prioritizing ranking improvements!